gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 This blog is a reference guide to QGIS 3 plugin lingo and explains important concepts.
 It's mostly based on output of [Plugin Builder 3](https://plugins.qgis.org/plugins/pluginbuilder/), which is very useful for generating the necessary boiler plate code.
 However, it's hard to decipher all the hidden meanings of the code it supplies.

-If you miss documentation of some methods or concepts, please put an [issue](https://github.com/gis-ops/tutorials/issues) or even a [pull request](https://github.com/gis-ops/tutorials/pulls).
+If you miss documentation of some methods or concepts, please open an [issue on GitHub](https://github.com/gis-ops/tutorials/issues) or create a [pull request](https://github.com/gis-ops/tutorials/pulls) with your enhancement.

 > **Disclaimer**
 >